-Winter is a great time for dramatic coastal and seascape photography.
+One of the most exciting and challenging subjects for any landscape photographer is dramatic coastal and seascapes.
 Professional photographer Rachael Talibart shares some secrets for stunning coastal shots.

 For someone who describes themselves as a ‘poor swimmer and a poorly sailor’, it seems incredible that award-winning coastal and seascape photographer Rachael Talibart chose the sea as her muse.
 ‘I’m afraid of the sea,’ she laughs.
 ‘I think it’s dead scary, but that’s part of its appeal to me.
 You feel very alive when you’re afraid.’